 We ask potential Glee Club instrumentalists to play 30 seconds of a song, which should accurately reflect their style and proficiency.
-Additionally, there will be a short interview to get to know the auditionee.
+There may also be sight-reading exercises and improvisational exercises depending on your instrument.
+Additionally, there will be a short interview to get to know auditionees better.

 Band auditions will involve our Band Director, along with the President and Director.

 Email our Band Director, Tomoki Tashiro, for more information!

 What is it like to be a member of the Penn Glee Club Band?